 The map of Europe may get more complicated but its geopolitical situation will not.
 The United States will provide safety; the EU will work toward a common market.
 Catalonia on its own cannot threaten either.
 Catalonians should cheer; their independence is theirs if they want it.

-This article originally appeared at Geopolitics Made Super, November 10, 2015.
+This story first appeared at Geopolitics Made Super, November 10, 2015.